AlibabaCloudDocs/cms/intl.en-US/Product Introduction/Benefits.md

-# Benefits {#concept_hns_nm4_tdb .concept}
+# Benefits

-After years of profound research in server monitoring, CloudMonitor now integrates powerful data analysis capabilities.
-CloudMonitor offers services like cloud service monitoring, site monitoring and custom monitoring \(to safeguard your products and business\).
+Cloud Monitor, integrated with the strong data analysis capabilities of the Alibaba Cloud computing platform, is an achievement of Alibaba Group after many years of research on server monitoring technologies.
+Cloud Monitor provides cloud service monitoring, site monitoring, and custom monitoring to safeguard your products and business.

+Cloud Monitor provides the following benefits:

-## Seamless integration {#section_ncw_f44_tdb .section}
+## Seamless integration

-You can access the CloudMonitor service after you sign up for an Alibaba Cloud account.
-When you buy or use Alibaba cloud products, you can view their operation status and set alarms.
+You can use Cloud Monitor immediately after you create an Alibaba Cloud account, without the need to activate Cloud Monitor.
+Cloud Monitor is seamlessly integrated with other Alibaba Cloud services.
+You can view the running status of your Alibaba Cloud services and configure alert rules for the services in the Cloud Monitor console after you activate and use the services.

-## Data visualization {#section_ykz_m44_tdb .section}
+## Data visualization

-CloudMonitor offers a rich array of diagrams and presentation formats through Dashboard.
-It supports full-screen presentation and automatic data refresh.
-This activity satisfies the metric data visualization in various cases.
+Cloud Monitor uses dashboards to provide a rich array of monitoring charts.
+Cloud Monitor allows you to view dashboards in full screen and can automatically refresh monitoring data.
+This meets the need of monitoring data visualization in various scenarios.

-## Metric data processing {#section_pgy_w44_tdb .section}
+## Monitoring data processing

-CloudMonitor helps to process metric data through Dashboard.
-It is generally based on a combination of temporal and spatial dimensions.
+Cloud Monitor allows you to use dashboards to aggregate monitoring data by time or space.

-## Flexible alarms {#section_vf3_y44_tdb .section}
+## Flexible alerting

-CloudMonitor offers Alarm Rules service.
-By using this service, you can receive an alarm immediately when any exception occurs.
-You can set reasonable alarm rules and notification methods for metrics.
-This helps to identify and fix the service exceptions without any delay.
-Moreover, it increases the availability of your products.
+Cloud Monitor provides the alert service.
+You can configure alert rules and alert notification methods for metrics.
+Cloud Monitor sends an alert notification immediately after a service exception occurs.
+This helps you detect and fix service exceptions and improves service availability.